Simultaneous determination of Hubble constant and cosmic baryon density: Forecasts for the synergy between FRBs and emerging probes: Data simulation

 where the instrumental noise $C^{\mathrm{N}}$ is derived from HIRAX specifications, including system temperature $T_{\mathrm{sys}}$, a survey area of $15,000$ deg$^2$, an observation time of $10,000$ hours, and dish characteristics.
-The residual foreground term $C^{\mathrm{F}}$ is modeled under the assumption that foreground removal reduces contamination to a negligible level; further details can be found in Ref.~\cite{Bull:2014rha}.
+We construct the residual foreground term $C^{\mathrm{F}}$ with $\varepsilon_{\rm FG}$ quantifying the cleaning efficiency---the ratio of residual to original foreground amplitude \cite{Bull:2014rha}.
+Smaller values of $\varepsilon_{\rm FG}$ indicate more effective foreground removal: $10^{-5}$ represents nominal expectations, while $10^{-6}$ corresponds to an optimistic foreground suppression.

 Measurement uncertainties on the cosmological observables are forecast using the Fisher matrix formalism.
 We focus on the parameter set $\boldsymbol{p} = \{D_{\rm A}(z), H(z), f\sigma_8(z)\}$ within independent redshift bins of width $\Delta z = 0.1$ over $0.8 < z < 2.5$.
 For each redshift bin, the Fisher matrix is computed as: